Ljupch0/yfinance/README.md

 ```

 However to get a report that is easier to work with in R, we can use the
-format=“tidy” and assing=TRUE defaults and just provide the company
+`format = "tidy"` and `assign = TRUE` defaults and just provide the
-ticker.
-In the resulting dataframe we can filter a for a single yearly
+company ticker.
+In the resulting dataframe we can filter a for a single
-report and calculate the EBITDA margin, for instance.
+yearly report and calculate the EBITDA margin, for instance.

 ``` r
 getIncome("AAPL")